 Principles of Engineering is a course that focuses on the process of applying engineering, technological, scientific and mathematical principles in the design, production, and operation of products, structures, and systems.
 This is a hands-on course designed to provide students interested in engineering careers to explore experiences related to specialized fields such as civil, mechanical, and materials engineering.
 Students will engage in research, development, planning, design, production, and project management to simulate a career in engineering.
 The topics of ethics and the impacts of engineering decisions are also addressed.
-Classroom activities are organized to allow students to work in teams and use modern technological processes, computers, CAD software, and production systems in developing and presenting solutions to engineering problems
+Classroom activities are organized to allow students to work in teams and use modern technological processes, computers, CAD software, and production systems in developing and presenting solutions to engineering problems.
+This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.

-Civil Engineering Architecture: Project Lead the Way (V56500)

-2 semesters, 2 credits Dual Credit Quantitative Reasoning Course

-Recommended: Engineering Technology
+Civil Engineering Architecture: Project Lead the Way (V56500) 2 semesters, 2 credits Dual Credit Quantitative Reasoning Course Recommended: Engineering Technology

 Architectural Drafting and Design II presents a history and survey of architecture and focuses on the creative design of buildings in a studio environment.
 This course covers problems of site analysis, facilities programming, space planning, conceptual design, proper use of materials, and selection of structure and construction techniques.
 Students develop presentation drawings, and give oral presentations and critiques.
 Generation of form and space is addressed through basic architectural theory, related architectural styles, design strategies, and a visual representation of the student's design process.
 This course will focus on advanced Computer Aided Design (CAD) techniques, including fundamentals of three-dimensional modeling for design.
 It includes an overview of modeling, graphical manipulation, part structuring, coordinate system, and developing strategies of modeling.
 Advanced CAD will enable the student to make the transition from 2D drafting to 3D modeling.
 Various Architectural software packages and applications may be used.
+This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.